Umag waterfront and marina on the northern Istrian coast

 Old Town Core

-Church of St. Mary and St. Peregrine
+Church of St Mary and St Peregrine

 The main church of Umag, with its prominent bell tower, is one of the town's central landmarks and an important part of its historic identity.
-It stands at the heart of the old town and remains an active place of worship and cultural heritage.
+It stands at the heart of the old town and remains an active place of worship and heritage.

 Town Walls

-Marina & Seafront
+Marina and Seafront

-Waterfront & Marina
+Waterfront and Marina

 Umag Marina